Street Collection Permit

 A Street Collection Permit is required to collect money or sell articles for the benefit of a charity, in a street or public place.

 Do I need a street collection permit?

-It is often assumed that collections can be held in shop doorways or car parks and do not need a Street Collection Licence because they are being held on 'privately owned land'.
-This is not true, as the legislation does not mention the ownership of the land or street collections on 'privately owned land' as exempt from the licensing regulations.
+It is often assumed that collections can be held in shop doorways or car parks and do not need a Street Collection Permit because they are being held on 'privately owned land'.
+This is not true, as the legislation does not refer to the ownership of the land or street collections on 'privately owned land' as exempt from the licensing regulations.
 A shop doorway or car park, when that shop is open for trading, is a 'public place' because the public has access at that time, therefore will require a licence.
 If any collections take place within the shop, a permit is not required.

 How to apply

-Within one month after the date of any collection the person to whom the permit has been granted shall forward to the Winchester City Council:
+Within one month after the date of any collection the person to whom the permit has been granted shall forward to Winchester City Council:

 - A list of the collectors.

 - A list of the amounts contained in each collection box.

 - Within the same period above, a statement showing the name of the person to whom the permit has been granted, the area of the collection, the amount collected, and the amount of the expenses and payments incurred in connection with the collection shall be published in the local newspaper where the collection has taken place.